NOYB: Spotify case (2019)

-Apple Tracking Case (2020)
+Apple tracking case (2020)

-In mid November 2020, noyb.eu announced that complaints were filed to both the German and Spanish Data Protection Authorities, claiming "IDFA (Apple’s Identifier for Advertisers) allows Apple and all apps on the phone to track a user and combine information about online and mobile behaviour".
-In a slight change from their previous legal strategy in other similar cases, noyb notes that, because the complaint is based on Article5(3) of the e-Privacy Directive and not GDPR, the Spanish and German authorities can directly fine Apple, without appealing to EU Data Protection Authorities under GDPR.
+In mid November 2020, NOYB announced that complaints were filed to both the German and Spanish Data Protection Authorities, claiming "IDFA (Apple's Identifier for Advertisers) allows Apple and all apps on the phone to track a user and combine information about online and mobile behaviour".
+In a slight change from their previous legal strategy in other similar cases, NOYB notes that, because the complaint is based on Article5(3) of the ePrivacy Directive and not the GDPR, the Spanish and German authorities can directly fine Apple, without appealing to EU Data Protection Authorities under the GDPR.